-The legislation before you today includes an important new data tool for the Information Center known as Medicaid claims data.
+Assembly Bill 1, as adopted by the Assembly, includes an important new data tool for the Information Center known as Medicaid claims data.
 Just as we have been able to inform decision making with the COVID dashboard, the WHA Information Center can use Medicaid claims data to improve care for the Medicaid population inside and outside the walls of the hospital.

-I want to thank two members of this committee, Representative Joe Sanfelippo and Representative Daniel Riemer who, in 2016, worked together in a bipartisan fashion with WHA to enact the Health

-Care Data Modernization Act, greatly improving our ability to analyze hospital and ambulatory surgery center discharge data.
-This legislation was a critical step for the Information Center to use data to help providers "put water where the fire is", to quote Rep. Sanfelippo, as we all strive to improve population health, deliver better care outcomes and lower Medicaid costs.
+In 2016, Democratic and Republican members of the legislature worked together in a bipartisan fashion with WHA to enact the Health Care Data Modernization Act, greatly improving our ability to analyze hospital and ambulatory surgery center discharge data.
+I want to thank two members of this Committee, Majority Leader LeMahieu and Minority Leader Bewley for co-sponsoring the Data Modernization Act back in 2016.
+This legislation was a critical step for the Information Center to use data to help providers "put water where the fire is" as we all strive to improve population health, deliver better care outcomes and lower Medicaid costs.

-AB1's provision on Medicaid claims data is the next critical step to help better understand the care patients receive across the continuum, better understand social determinants of care, direct resources where needed most, and improve care outcomes in all circumstances, including during a pandemic.
+Assembly Bill 1's provision on Medicaid claims data, as adopted by the Assembly, is the next critical step to help better understand care patients receive across the continuum, better understand social determinants of care, direct resources where needed most, and improve care outcomes in all circumstances, including COVID-related care during the pandemic.
 It will better inform strategies to prevent birth complications, reduce hospital readmission rates for patients discharged to post-acute care facilities and reduce the number of patient's using a hospital emergency department as their primary mental health care provider, to name a few examples.
+We respectfully ask that you also add this important provision back into your version of Assembly Bill 1.